ShiJbey/TDRS/README.md

 ## Limitations

-- Unity-TDRS is not optimized to handle large number of NPCs.
-So, some users might encounter performance slow-downs if they are trying to make something like Crusader Kings.
+- Unity-TDRS is not optimized to handle a large number of NPCs.
+Some users might encounter performance slow-downs if they try to make something like Crusader Kings.
 More extensive performance profiling is required to investigate this.

 ## Documentation and Workflows

-You can learn more about TDRS and how to get started using it by visiting the [Wiki](https://github.com/ShiJbey/Unity-TDRS/wiki).
-There are pages that will walk you through common tasks and workflows.
+You can learn more about TDRS and how to get started by visiting the [Wiki](https://github.com/ShiJbey/Unity-TDRS/wiki).
+There are pages to walk you through common tasks and workflows.

 ## Frequently asked questions

 ### How do I persist data between scenes

-Currently, there is not a best method for persisting character opinion data between scenes.
-Taking advantage of JSON and Unity's JSON Utility is probably the best option.
-This package does not have classes available for translating to and from JSON.
-Since `JsonUtility` only serializes the public fields on a class, developers will need to create adapter-style classes for serializing and deserializing information from the opinion system's core code.
+Unity-TDRS does not offer a particular solution for persisting social data between scenes.
+This task is left to the discretion of the user.
+If you have ideas for a solution, please create a GitHub issue explaining your approach.

 ## To-Do List